ethereum/py-evm/docs/guides/evm/building_chains.rst

 -------------------------------

-The :class:`~p2p.lightchain.LightPeerChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~evm.rlp.headers.BlockHeader` objects as they are announced on the network.
+The :class:`~p2p.lightchain.LightPeerChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~eth.rlp.headers.BlockHeader` objects as they are announced on the network.
 As such, it must first be configured with a `vm_configuration` and a `network_id`:

 ::

-  from evm.chains.mainnet import MAINNET_VM_CONFIGURATION, MAINNET_NETWORK_ID
+  from eth.chains.mainnet import MAINNET_VM_CONFIGURATION, MAINNET_NETWORK_ID
   from p2p import ecies
   from p2p.lightchain import LightPeerChain from p2p.peer import LESPeer, PeerPool